 - Initiating Shikshak Samman Awards in Mumbai, and School Samman Awards in Delhi to honor exemplary teachers

 - Establishing an In-Service Teacher Training Institute and a lab school in collaboration with East Delhi Municipal Corporation (EDMC)

 - Adopting and developing English-medium schools under a public-private partnership model in Mumbai, and setting up a National Teacher Resource Center

-- Setting up and running at least 30 SMART (Skills-for-Market Training) Centers across all locations, aiming at least 3 SMART Centers for the disabled, by 2014-2015
+- Setting up and running at least 30 SMART (Skills-for-Market Training) Centers across all locations, aiming at a minimum of 3 SMART Centers for the disabled, by 2014-2015

 - Setting up at least two Yuva Academies in Delhi/Noida and Pune